magomimmo/modern-cljs/doc/tutorial-14.md

 # Tutorial 14 - It's better to be safe than sorry (Part 1)

-In this tutorial we're going to prepare the field for one of the main topic in software development methodologies: code testing.
+In this tutorial we're going to prepare the field for one of the main topic in the software development lifle cycle: code testing.

 Code testing is a kind of continuum which goes from zero to almost full test coverage.
 I'm not going to open those kind of discussions which